SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ## Step 9 - Register Adapter

 In order to be able to connect to Azure Data Explorer, a specific Smart Data Integration (SDI) Adapter is necessary.
-In this step, you'll register the needed MssqlLogReaderAdapter.
+In this step, you'll register the needed **MssqlLogReaderAdapter**.

 ---

 9.1 Go back to your DPAgent configuration tool on the Azure Virtual Machine that you are connected with via ssh and navigate to **Option 8** (Adapter registration) from the main menu.

-> In case you are not connected with the Azure VM anymore, please revisit Steps 2.4-2.6
+> In case you are not connected with the Azure VM anymore, please revisit Steps 2.4-2.6.

-> In case your DPAgent config tool isn't running anymore, please revisit Step 6
+> In case your DPAgent config tool isn't running anymore, please revisit Step 6.

 ![Registered Agent in SAP HANA Database Explorer](./images/menu_adapter_registration.png)